When the engine begins to run sluggish on your edger, you won’t get the power you need to turn the blade for a good clean cut.

 Minimize carburetor damage by using fresh fuel.
 Avoid the negative effects ethanol has on the carburetor by using a non-ethanol fuel like pre-mixed ECHO Red Armor 50:1 fuel.

-5. Dirty Spark Plug on an ECHO Edger
+5. Fouled Spark Plug

 A fouled spark plug on your ECHO can cause it to misfire and run sluggishly.
 A damaged spark plug, an incorrect spark plug gap, and a loose spark plug wire can also result in running problems with your edger.